Last Updated on July 31, 2025 by Ketki Gadre

 Malbork Castle

-This 13th century Malbork Castle is the largest castle in the world (area wise).
-Built entirely by red bricks, it is also the most massive brick structure in the world.
-Unfortunately it was destroyed during world war II.
-It was reconstructed later to what it is the present day.
+This 13th-century Malbork Castle is the largest in the world (area-wise).
+Built entirely of red bricks, it is also the most massive brick structure in the world.
+Unfortunately, it was destroyed during World War II.
+It was reconstructed later to what it is in the present day.

 Auschwitz Camps

-Auschwitz is the place where the most gruesome concentration camps of WW II are located.
+Auschwitz is the place where the most gruesome concentration camps of World War II are located.
 It’s not a pleasant day trip to take, but if you like history and have seen the many movies on this topic, you will have an interesting day exploring the concentration camps.
-This trip is not for the faint hearted, so beware.
+This trip is not for the faint-hearted, so beware.

 Wieliczka Salt Mine